Khiem17204/typing-speed-app/README.md

 <!-- ACKNOWLEDGMENTS -->
 ## Acknowledgments

-* I, Trung, would like to thank [PedroTech](https://www.youtube.com/@PedroTechnologies), [Scrimba](https://scrimba.com/), and the ChartJS team for providing helpful references throughout the process.
+* I, Trung, would like to thank [PedroTech](https://www.youtube.com/@PedroTechnologies), [Scrimba](https://scrimba.com/), the ChartJS team, and [alexandreanlim](https://github.com/alexandresanlim) for providing helpful references throughout the process.
+Kudos to my team for the hard work 👏👏👏!
+* I, Huy, thank [FontAwesome](https://fontawesome.com/) for serving as a crucial part of our UI/UX development.
+* I, Khiem, thank mom and dad

 <p align="right">(<a href="#readme-top">back to top</a>)</p>